Jeff-Russ/ror-guides/rails-database.md

 * __OPTION B:__ The `c.students.each do |s|` rows lack the `grade` and `elective` columns which makes sense because it would not specify which course is being referred to.
 This data is only only available via the `enrollments` table.
 We would have to:
 >
   * query the course row from the outer loop to get the course_id.
 Then use it to
-  * query the current student's "`s` enrollments using with student id as a foriegn key
+  * query the current student's "`s` enrollments using with student id as a foreign key
   * For example: `s.enrollments.where(course_id: c.id).first` (without `.first` we get a 1 element array)

-Back to our choices, note that it's better to perform the query seen in the `.find()` arguments once and store it, rather than reperforming it multiple times.
+Back to our choices, note that it's better to perform the query seen in the `.find()` arguments once and store it, rather than re-performing it multiple times.
 This would speed up both options.
 Option A needs a new value for `student_id` with every iteration of the nested loop whereas Option B uses the same `course_id` for the each entire run.
 In other words, Option B can have the query outside of the loop.
 This involves less queries so we'll use that.

 	    <% c_id = c.id %>